maggie-harrington/university-registrar/README.md

 5. Create students page to list all students at the university, including a form to add new students.

+6. Add edit and delete buttons to students page, with a new page for the edit form.

-6. Create Course class with construct, create and test getters & setters.
+7. Create Course class with construct, create and test getters & setters.

-7. Create tests and methods for the following Course functions:
+8. Create tests and methods for the following Course functions:
     * save
     * getAll
     * deleteAll